mcarvin8/prepare-salesforce-sandboxes/README.md

 For GitLab (`.gitlab-ci.yml`), the pipeline source is `web` (CI/CD → Pipelines, click 'Run Pipeline' button).
 Add the `SANDBOX` variable with the sandbox name, then press `Run pipeline`.
 The create/refresh job will run automatically.
 The query and delete jobs will be manually triggered.

 For GitHub, the `Create/Refresh Sandbox`, `Delete Sandbox`, and `Check Sandbox Status` workflows are manual and requires a `sandbox` input with the name of the sandbox.
 The `PRODUCTION_AUTH_URL` should be defined in your repo secrets.
+The `Check Stale Sandboxes` workflow is manual and only requires the `PRODUCTION_AUTH_URL` defined in your repo secrets.